-The AT Act says the following about information and referral activities, which for the purpose of this State Plan are called information and assistance activities:
+The AT Act says the following about a statewide information and referral system: activities, which for the purpose of this State Plan are called information and assistance activities:

-"(aa) IN GENERAL. - The State shall directly, or in collaboration with public or private (such as nonprofit) entities, provide for the continuation and enhancement of a statewide information and referral system designed to meet the needs of targeted individuals and entities. (bb) CONTENT. - The system shall deliver information on assistive technology devices, assistive technology services (with specific data regarding provider availability within the State), and the availability of resources, including funding through public and private sources, to obtain assistive technology devices and assistive technology services.
-The system shall also deliver information on the benefits of assistive technology devices and assistive technology services and assistive technology devices and assistive technology services with respect to enhancing the capacity of individuals with disabilities of all ages to perform activities of daily living."
+"(I) IN GENERAL. - The State shall directly, or in collaboration with public or private (including nonprofit organizations), provide for the continuation and enhancement of a statewide information and referral system designed to meet the needs of targeted individuals and entities.

+(II) CONTENT. - The system shall deliver information on assistive technology devices, assistive technology services (with specific data regarding provider availability within the State), and the availability of resources, including funding through public and private sources, to obtain assistive technology devices and assistive technology services.
+The system shall also deliver information on the benefits of assistive technology devices and assistive technology services and assistive technology devices and assistive technology services and assis

-Section 4(d)(5) of the AT Act requires that the State Plan include a description of how the Statewide AT Program will implement its State-level and State Leadership activities.
+Section 4(d)(3) of the AT Act requires that the State Plan include a description of how the Statewide AT Program will implement its State-level and State Leadership activities.
 Further, section 4(d)(4) requires that the State Plan describe how various public and private entities will be involved in the implementation of those activities, including a description of the nature and extent of resources that will be committed by public and private collaborators.
-Section 4(d)(7) also requires that the State Plan include a description of the State-level and State Leadership Activities the state will support with state funds.
-Section 4(e)(3)(B)(iii) requires that states coordinate and collaborate their State-level and State Leadership activities among public and private entities.
+Section 4(d)(3)(E) also requires that the State Plan include a description of the State-level and State Leadership Activities the state will support with state or other non-federal funds.
+Section 4(e)(3)(C) requires that states coordinate and collaborate their State-level and State Leadership activities among public and private entities.
 The following items are items intended to meet these requirements for information and assistance activities.

-Screen 16: Information & Assistance
+Screen 16: Information & Assistance Activities